Some criteria for regular and Gorenstein local rings via syzygy modules: Criteria for regular local rings

-\begin{proof} (iii) $ \Longrightarrow $ \{(ii) and (v)\}: Let $ R $ be a regular local ring.
+\begin{proof} (i) $ \Longrightarrow $ \{(ii) and (iii)\}: Let $ R $ be a regular local ring.
 Then, by virtue of the Auslander-Buchsbaum Formula, we obtain that every MCM $ R $-module is free.
 Therefore $ M $ is a free $ R $-module, and hence